Frances Alda

-Frances Davis Alda (born Frances Jeanné Davies; 31 May 1879 – 18 September 1952) was a New Zealand-born, Australian-raised operatic lyric soprano.
+Frances Davis Alda (born Frances Jane Davis; 31 May 1879 – 18 September 1952) was a New Zealand-born, Australian-raised operatic lyric soprano.
 She achieved fame during the first three decades of the 20th century due to her outstanding singing voice, fine technique and colourful personality, as well as her frequent onstage partnerships at the Metropolitan Opera, New York, with Enrico Caruso.

 Career

-Alda was born Frances Jeanné Davies in Christchurch, New Zealand, on 31 May 1879 to David Davies and Leonore Simonsen.
-Leonore, a promising singer from a musical family, in September 1880 divorced David and resumed her singing career.
-Fanny spent her early years traveling with her mother on her operatic tours.
-After false starts in Australasia, she took Fanny and her younger brother to San Francisco, California in 1883.
-Leonore Davis remarried but died of peritonitis in San Francisco on 29 December 1884, shortly after remarrying, to Herman Adler.
+Alda was born Frances Jane Davis in Christchurch, New Zealand, on 31 May 1879 (Note: Alda amended her birth year to 1883 to make herself more appealing to operatic managers.
+This incorrect year is often recorded as her actual year of birth.) to David Davis and Leonora Davis, née Simonsen.
+(Note: Elsewhere named as Leonora Martina "Leo" Simonsen) In July 1879, she and her elder brother (Note: Hyman Albert Davis was born in Christchurch, New Zealand, on 8 September 1877.) were sent to Melbourne with their mother, a promising singer from a musical family.
+In September 1880 Leonora divorced David and resumed her singing career.
+Frances, known as Fanny, spent her early years traveling with her mother on her operatic tours.
+After false starts in Australasia, she took Fanny and her brother to San Francisco, California in 1883.
+Leonora Davis died of peritonitis in San Francisco on 29 December 1884, shortly after remarrying, to Herman Adler.

 After her mother's death, Alda was sent to live with her maternal grandparents, Martin and Fanny Simonsen, in Melbourne, Victoria, Australia.

 1920 newspaper advertisement for an Alda concert at the Murat Theater in Indianapolis, USA.

 She sang in productions of Gilbert and Sullivan in Melbourne before leaving Australia for Europe at the age of 22 in order to undertake additional study and pursue an international singing career like her future soprano rival Nellie Melba.
 At the recommendation of André Messager, she auditioned for Mathilde Marchesi.
-Upon her audition, Marchesi proclaimed "Jai' trouvé la nouvelle Melba" (I've found the new Melba).
+Upon her audition, Marchesi proclaimed "J'ai trouvé la nouvelle Melba" (I've found the new Melba).
 Alda recalled "Marchesi altered the entire course of my life," giving her her stage name and going as far to determine where Alda would live.
 After her lesson, Marchesi insisted that Alda stay and sit through other pupils' lessons in order to increase her learning.
 Marchesi arranged for Alda to learn stage direction from Victor Capoul.
 Marchesi also had Alda become a participant in her social circle, allowing her to meet a wide variety of musicians and discuss numerous aspects of music.